Blosc/c-blosc2/tests/fuzz/README.md

 # Fuzzing

 The C-Blosc2 project is integrated with Google's [OSS-Fuzz](https://github.com/google/oss-fuzz) project to provide automated fuzz testing.
-Testing is performed continously on the source tree's default branch and instanteously whenever new pull requests are created.
+Testing is performed continuously on the source tree's default branch and instanteously whenever new pull requests are created.

 ## Background